open-traffic-generator/ixia-c/docs/tests_chassis_app.md

 **Prerequisites**

-To run KENG tests with Ixia hardware, the following prerequisites must be satisfied:
+To run KENG tests with Ixia hardware, the following pre-requisites must be satisfied:

 - You must have access to Keysight Elastic Network Generator (KENG) images and a valid KENG license.
 - For information on how to deploy and activate a KENG license, see the Licensing section of the User Guide.